RedFly Marketing LTD. Search Engine Marketing, SEO and PPC Management

-The basic steps to understand Google AdWords ads: why do they look alike, how to generate more traffic and improve your CTR by writing better ads.
+The basic steps to understanding Google Google Ads ads: why do they look alike, how to generate more traffic and improve your click-through rate, by writing better ads.

 Why Ad Copy Is So Important

-Now back to Google AdWords ads.
 A great deal of talk in PPC advertising is about keywords.
 They help you with the efficient distribution of your ad.
 In fact, they place the ad right in the eyes of your potential customer.
 Most people would think that that is enough.
 But it isn’t.
-It takes a good ad for the potential customer to actually see it.
+It takes a good ad for the potential customer to actually see it and respond to it.

-Good copy can raise your CTR.
-High CTR is a great advantage when you bid by Google’s rules.
-It’s simple math:
+Good copy can improve the number of clicks your ads receives against the number of times it is shown – your average click-through rate (CTR).
+A high CTR is a great advantage when you bid by Google’s rules.

 Ad Copy Rules

-Writing AdWords ads is 5% skill and 95% common sense.
+Writing Google Ads ads is 5% skill and 95% common sense.
 The Google guidelines are common sense, too.

 They ask you to observe grammar, spelling and punctuation.
 That should be easy.